 We have proposed a general method for the static analysis of aspect interactions.
 The paper has presented three contributions.
 First, we have defined a generic formal framework for AOP featuring expressive crosscuts.
 Second, we have given two general independence properties and have presented how to analyze them statically.
-Finally, we have proposed some useful commands for conflict resolution, which is based on and compatible with the presented static analyses.

-As to the application of our framework, we started to formalize parts of ASPECTJ.
+Finally, we have provided general support for conflict resolution, which is based on and compatible with the presented static analyses.
+As to the application of our framework, we have instantiated our framework to parts of ASPECTJ.
 This task should be completed.
-It would also be interesting to compare the framework precisely with the denotational semantics of Wand et al. [12] for a subset of ASPECTJ.
+It would also be interesting to compare the framework precisely with the denotational semantics of Wand et al. [11] for ASPECTJ.

-Other properties and analyses could been studied in our framework for AOP.
+More generally, our AOP framework offers many opportunities for future work.
+Other properties and analyses could also been studied in the same framework.
 For example, in some cases, the programmer may want to check that an aspect has terminated (i.e., keeps doing nothing) before another one starts.
 Several linguistic extensions of the aspect language are worth further study.
 For example, allowing crosscuts of the same aspect to share variables would make the aspect language more expressive.
 Also, the possibility of associating an aspect with a class or an instance would facilitate the instantiation of the framework to object-oriented languages.